jestebanpelaez18/jestebanpelaez18/README.md

 <h3 align="left">About Me</h3>

-- My name is Juan Esteban, but you can call me Juanes! 🐈
+- 🐈 My name is Juan Esteban, but you can call me Juanes!

-- I don't want to say that I'm a gym rat, but I love working out; it's just part of my routine. 🏋🏻‍♂️
+- 🏋🏻‍♂️ I don't want to say that I'm a gym rat, but I love working out; it's just part of my routine.

-- My secret hobby is cooking, and I guess I'm pretty good at it. 🍳
+- 🍳My secret hobby is cooking, and I guess I'm pretty good at it.

-- I'm all about exploring new cultures and savoring delicious eats, especially by the sea.
-Traveling and feeling the ocean's pull is where I'm at my happiest. 🌊✈️
+- 🌊✈️ I'm all about exploring new cultures and savoring delicious eats, especially by the sea.
+Traveling and feeling the ocean's pull is where I'm at my happiest.

 <h3 align="left">Notable Projects</h3>